 The University Library is housed on the Mitchell Campus and is being continually developed in support of the degree programs offered by the University.
-In addition to supporting the academic curricula, it serves the professional, recreational and general reading needs of the students and staff of the University along with many people in the marine and maritimerelated fields of the Galveston area.
-The Texas A&M University at Galveston Library holds 25,000 volumes and has access to over 20,000 relevant volumes at the University of Texas Medical Branch and the National Marine Fisheries Service in Galveston.
+In addition to supporting the academic curricula, it serves the professional, recreational and general reading needs of the students and staff of the University along with many people in the marine and maritime-related fields of the Galveston area.

+The Texas A&M University at Galveston Library holds 33,000 volumes and has access to over 20,000 relevant volumes at the University of Texas Medical Branch and the National Marine Fisheries Service in Galveston.
 The proximity of these special collections provides students and staff with access to a wide range of periodical literature in the fields of science and technology.
 In addition, the Library is a member of the AMIGOS Bibliographic Council, which provides the user with access to material throughout the Southwest.
-The Library will soon have computer-based bibliographic search capability.